Darialyphia/clashing_destiny_v2/docs/CORE_SET.md

 ---

-[ ] Spellblade Duelyst
+[x] Spellblade Duelyst

 Minion | Arcane | (3) | MMK | 2 / 3 | (slow)

-This has Preemptive Strike as long as you have Spellpower.
+This has Preemptive Strike and +1 attack as long as you have Spellpower.

 ---